 Overview: This gives you the information about that API.
 You can read more about API

 Usage: tells you how many requests you’re have made to the API

 Quotas: gives you information about the default quota for the API.
 By default, you’re allowed a limited number of requests with respect to the API per each day.

-A request is any message that sent to the API.
+A request is any message sent to the API.
 APIs normally return a max result set per request let’s 100 rows, if there are more than 100 rows then a second request must be made to get the next 100.
 Each request to get the next set of rows is requested.
 1000 rows at the 100-row chunks at 10 quota cost.

 The Quota is the number of requests you are allowed to make a Google API without requesting permission to access more.
-In Analytics API, you have access 50000 requests per day.
+In the Analytics API, you have access to 50000 requests per day.
 You can extend your Quota by requesting.
-Read more about Analytics API limits and Quota.

 Warning: If you apply for an extension of your Quota and you disable that API you’ll lose the quota extension and have to reapply for it again.
 Don’t disable an API and re-enable it.
-It’s seriously dangerous button.
+It’s a seriously dangerous button.